armory/avm/README.md

 # avm
-Armory Version Manager - A utility to manage the Armory CLI
+Armory Version Manager - A utility to manage the Armory CLI.